Find a Lender-Approved Local Conveyancer in Wimbledon

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I am looking for a flat up to £235,500 and identified one round the corner in Wimbledon I like with amenity areas and station in the vicinity, the downside is that it only has 49 remaining years left on the lease.
-There is not much else in Wimbledon suitable, so just wondered if I would be making a grave error purchasing a short lease?
+Over the last few months I have been searching for a flat up to £305k and found one round the corner in Wimbledon I like with amenity areas and transport links nearby, however it only has 51 years unexpired on the lease.
+I can't really find anything else in Wimbledon suitable, so just wondered if I would be making a grave error buying a short lease?

-Should you need a home loan the shortness of the lease will likely be problematic.
-Reduce the offer by the amount the lease extension will cost if it has not already been discounted.
-If the current owner has owned the property for a minimum of 2 years you can ask them to start the process of the extension and then assign it to you.
-An additional ninety years can be extended on to the existing lease and have £0 ground rent by law.
-You should consult your conveyancing solicitor about this matter.
+If you require a mortgage the shortness of the lease may be an issue.
+Discount the offer by the anticipated lease extension will cost if it has not already been discounted.
+If the existing owner has owned the premises for at least twenty four months you may request that they start the process of the extension and then assign it to you.
+An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
+You should speak to your conveyancing solicitor concerning this matter.

 Last updated